Osas-Codes/Osas-Codes/README.md

 ## 🚀 About Me
-I'm a dedicated, hardworking and passionate full stack web/software developer.
+I'm a dedicated, hardworking and passionate frontend web/software developer.
 I'm always open to learning and collaborating.

 ## 🔗 Links